nix-community/nixvim/README.md

 configured through Nix, all while leaving room for your plugins and your vimrc.

 ## What does it look like?
-Here is a simple configuration that uses gruvbox as the colorscheme and uses the lightline plugin:
+Here is a simple configuration that uses catppuccin as the colorscheme and uses the lualine plugin:

 ```nix
 {